How to Choose Hardwood Floors for Your Home or Office

 Hardwood is not created equal.
 It is available in a wide variety of colours, patterns and finishes.
 It’s often hard to choose the best flooring for your home.

 Solid or Engineered Flooring

 Earlier, hardwood flooring was available in thick planks of solid timber.
 Today, engineered flooring planks made of thin top layers of hardwood that are bonded to other layers to prevent the floor from expanding and contracting with weather changes.
 Wood moves in tangential, radial and longitudinal directions.
 Engineered hardwood restricts the natural movement of the wood.
-They are perfect for basements and apartments with concrete subfloors because they can be glued directly or over soundproofing mat.
+They are perfect for basements and apartments with concrete subfloors because they can be glued directly or over the soundproofing mat.
 High-quality hardwood is suitable for installation over radiant heated floors too.
 Solid hardwood feels more natural and absorbs more sound.